trashpandaboy/TPData/README.md

 ## Installation

-To install this package in your Unity project, follow these steps:
+To install this package in your Unity project use the unity Package Manager

-1. Open your Unity project.
-2. Go to `Window` > `Package Manager`.
-3. Click on the `+` button and select `Add package from git URL...`.
-4. Enter the URL of the repository and click `Add`.

 ## Usage